-The National Bank's investments in equity investments, which are under management of NIC NBK JSC, categorised as Level 3 comprise holdings in investment private equity funds and real estate funds.
-These funds comprise investments in the funds and co-investments with the funds through the structure of the fund of funds made to accumulate the investors' funds to invest the share capital or securities of the invested companies (private equity funds) and investment in the funds through the structure of the fund of funds made to earn income from rent payment and/or increase cost of real estate (real estate funds).
-To consolidate the fair value of the National Bank's holdings in these investment funds as at 31 December 2020 and 31 December 2019, the National Bank used reports prepared by independent administrators and/or managers of funds.
+The National Bank's investments in equity investments, which are under management of NIC NBK JSC, categorised into Level 3 comprise holdings in investment private equity funds and real estate funds.
+These funds comprise investments in the funds and co-investments with the funds through the structure of the fund of funds made to accumulate the investors' funds to invest in share capital or securities of the invested companies (private equity funds) and investment in the funds through the structure of the fund of funds made to earn income from rent payment and/or increase in value of real estate (real estate funds).
+To consolidate the fair value of the National Bank's holdings in these investment funds for the years ended 31 December 2021 and 31 December 2020, the National Bank used reports prepared by independent administrators and/or managers of funds.
 The approach followed by independent administrators and/or managers was to estimate the fair value of the underlying portfolio investments held by each fund.
 As a cross check, administrators and managers also review fair values of investments as reported by each of the funds, and assesses the basis for material differences between the appraised fair value and fair values reported by the managers.